featuremine/tutorials/README.md

 ### Copy bulldozer installer to this location

 Get the bulldozer installer (e.g. bulldozer-1.0.3-Linux-x86_64.sh ) and copy it to the root of the repo.

 ### Copy other requirementes (This step will not be required in the future)

-Copy extractor wheel to the root of the repo.
+Copy extractor wheel (e.g. extractor-6.7.1-py3-none-manylinux_2_17_x86_64.whl) to the root of the repo.

 ### Build the tutorial 1 docker container